DynamicTranslator/DynamicTranslator/README.md

 [![Dynamic Translator - How to use ?](http://cdn.makeagif.com/media/3-03-2016/pG9psp.gif)](https://www.youtube.com/watch?v=9rqX0aVCTKw)

-While you are reading a pdf or something, DynamicTranslator detects selected texts instantly, translates them according to your language choice.
+DynamicTranslator detects selected texts instantly while you are reading a pdf or something and then translates them according to your language choice.

 ###Latest News
-DynamicTranslator detects your selected text where the current window/application you on and translates including words/sentences immediately.

 #### *Instantly detect text implemented.
 #### *Google Translate added.